-- Older Americans Act (OAA).
 This program provides federal funding to state and local social service organizations that assist older individuals in maintaining their independence at home.
 Services covered include personal care services, chore assistance, mobility assistance, meal delivery, and shopping assistance.
-Usually you must demonstrate social and financial need and meet an age requirement of 60 or older.
+Usually, you must demonstrate social and financial need and meet an age requirement of 60 or older.
 In some cases, you may be asked to contribute a percentage of your income toward the services.
-To find out about the OAA options in your area, check with your local Area Agency on Aging.
+To find out about the OAA options for senior home care in your area, check with your local Area Agency on Aging.

-- Managed Care Organizations (MCO's).
-These are group health insurance plans and they may sometimes provide home care coverage.
+These are group health insurance plans and they may sometimes provide senior home care coverage.
 If your MCO contracts with Medicare, it must offer all Medicare-covered home health options in your area.

-At-home care can be the ideal solution for those who wish to live out their retirement at home.
+Senior home care can be the ideal solution for those who wish to live out their retirement at home.
 If you’re considering senior home care for yourself or a loved one, look into local paid agencies or your local government-run center on aging for resources.
-You can also speak with hospital discharge planners and social workers who specialize in elder care issues.
+You can also speak with hospital discharge planners and social workers who specialize in eldercare issues.
 The more time you can take to research the options, the better chance you’ll have of finding a solution that works for your budget—and your needs.